angelocarly/magnias-site/content/project/vulkanengine/index.md

 ---
 title: "VulkanEngine"
 date: 2022-04-25T22:06:05+02:00
-description: "Downprojecting 4D to 3D and rendering it with sparse octrees"
+description: "Downprojecting 4D geometry to 3D and rendering it with sparse octrees"
 ---

 TODO: Add description of engine